rorre/pbp_django_auth/README.md

 ## Usage

-**How to use library in Widgets:**
+To use the package in your project, follow these steps below.

-- First, import the provider library to the component:
+1. Import the provider library to the component:

     ```dart
     import 'package:provider/provider.dart';
     ...
     ```

-- Second, instantiate the request object by calling context.watch in the Widget build(BuildContext context) function:
+2. Instantiate the request object by calling `context.watch` in the Widget build(BuildContext context)` function.

     **Example:**

     ```dart